REACH Before and After-School Childcare & Summer Day Camp

 About

-REACH Summer Day Camp includes daily activities such as computer lab, science projects, cooking, music, arts and crafts, games, sports, multicultural activities, homework assistance, and field trips.
-A summer day camp program is offered from June through August with these daily activities and field trips.
+REACH Before and After-School Childcare & Summer Day Camp offers activities such as computer lab, science projects, cooking, music, arts and crafts, games, sports, multicultural activities, and homework assistance.
+The program also includes daily activities and field trips as part of its offerings.
+A summer day camp program is available from June through August with daily activities and field trips.

 • Ages: 4–13 years old